Mining Research and Development Projects

 Our research and development team is working to formalize our years of experience into usable datasets that could help mining companies develop better predictive models to evaluate long term environmental performance.

-Amy Heidman combined her background in chemical engineering technology and land reclamation to complete post-graduate work in soil bioremediation.
-She joined Okane in 2007 as a Geoscientist to work in oilsands reclamation and has since contributed to cover system and mine rock stockpile monitoring programs at various projects around the world.
+Amy Heidman is a senior geoscientist with a combined background in chemical engineering technology and land reclamation to complete her post-graduate work in soil bioremediation.
+She has experience working in oilsands reclamation and has since contributed to cover system and mine rock stockpile monitoring programs at various projects around the world.
 Her expertise is data management using SQL managed databases and she advocates robust data collection and storage to support R&D projects.
-Long-term monitoring is crucial for understanding ecosystem development and geochemistry of mine waste, and data Okane collects and analyses is an important contribution to these fields of study.
+Long-term monitoring is crucial for understanding ecosystem development and geochemistry of mine material, and data Okane collects and analyses is an important contribution to these fields of study.

 Okane has a long history of collaborating with industry and research institutions to help drive innovation in our industry.